iphoneth6/Zuckerbot/README.md

 <sub>**Disclaimer:** Zuckerbot stores your Discord ID as well as your latest known username, some messages and discriminator.
-This for our experience and warning systems.</sub>
+This is for our experience and warning systems.</sub>